x56080/SequoiaDB/doc/src/document/reference/Sequoiadb_command/Sdb/createDataSource_en.md

         Format: `TransPropagateMode: "never"`

-    5. InheritSessionAttr ( *boolean* ): Whether session between local coordinator and data source node inherits session attributes from local session on the coordinator.
-The supported attributes include PreferedInstance，PreferedInstanceMode，PreferedStrict，PreferedPeriod，Timeout.
-The default value is true.
+    - InheritSessionAttr ( *boolean* ): Whether session between local coordinator and data source node inherits session attributes from local session on the coordinator, the default value is true.

+        The supported attributes include PreferedInstance，PreferedInstanceMode，PreferedStrict，PreferedPeriod and Timeout.

         Format: `InheritSessionAttr: true`

 ##RETURN VALUE##

-When the function executes successfully, it will return a DataSource object.
+When the function executes successfully, it will return an object of type SdbDataSource.

 When the function fails, an exception will be thrown and an error message will be printed.